-The proportion of female employees in the Group in Germany stood at 12.6% in 2018.
+The share of female employees in the Group in 2019 amounted to 12,6%.
 Female students are still heavily underrepresented in scientific and technical subjects - a factor which also affects companies' workforce structures.
 The distribution of female members of the workforce in the respective areas of activity of the Salzgitter Group is correspondingly uneven.